Enigma (DC Comics)

-Enigma is a name used by two supervillains published by DC Comics.
+Enigma is a name used by two supervillains published by American comic books published by DC Comics.
 The character first appeared in Teen Titans (vol. 3) #38 and was created by Geoff Johns and Tony Daniel.
-A villain in Trinity has also used the name where he turns out to be the Anti-Matter Universe version of Riddler that formerly went by the name Quizmaster.
+A villain in Trinity also utilizes the name Enigma.
+He is later revealed to be an alternate universe version of the Riddler.

-An original Enigma named Evelyn Rhyme appeared in the second season of Batwoman portrayed by Laura Mennell.
+An original Enigma named Evelyn Rhyme appears in the second season of Batwoman, portrayed by Laura Mennell.

 Fictional character biography

 First Enigma

-Not much is known about Enigma.
-She briefly joined the Teen Titans after Infinite Crisis, but like most of the members during that time she left.
-During this period, she was known as the Riddler's Daughter and seemed to be friends with Duela Dent.
-(Note: A Pre-Crisis Duela Dent used five different daughter disguises to get the attention of Robin.
-She attempted to rob a Chinese restaurant dressed up like a female Riddler and used question mark-shaped guns that fired rubber bullets.
-This ruse was discovered when Robin unmasked her.
-Just as soon as he did so, she escaped by using a smoke bomb.)
-She is as talented at riddling as her father, throwing in some jokes from time to time.
-Enigma also wields a question mark-shaped cane as a weapon.
+Enigma briefly joined the Teen Titans after the events of Infinite Crisis, but eventually left.
+During this period, she was known as the Riddler's Daughter, claiming to be the daughter of the Riddler.
+Enigma wields a question mark-shaped cane as a weapon.

 One Year Later, she is a member of Deathstroke's villainous Titans East, now known as Enigma.
-During a battle, she says to Dent "Wait'll dear old daddy gets a load of us!", implying that they may be sisters, or at least in Duela's mind they are.
-Enigma and Duela later psychologically tortured Raven inside a hall of mirrors.
-There, she revealed that she joined Titans East as a way of getting her father, the Riddler, to accept her.
+During a battle, she says to Duela Dent "Wait'll dear old daddy gets a load of us!", implying that they may be sisters, or at least in Duela's mind they are.
+Enigma and Duela later psychologically torture Raven inside a hall of mirrors and reveal that Enigma joined Titans East as a way of getting her father, the Riddler, to accept her.

-It is revealed that the Joker's daughter is actually the daughter of the Jokester of Earth-3 and was part of the Riddler Family.
-In Enigma's first post-Teen Titans appearance, the main DC Universe Riddler confirms Enigma to be his daughter.

-She later appeared alongside Riddler while fighting Batman.
-At the story's conclusion in Batman #712, the Riddler asks her, "What's purple and green and bleeds profusely?"
-Enigma's response is cut short by her scream.
-Significantly later, she was revealed to have survived the attempt on her life and was later inducted into what was ostensibly a rehabilitation program known as Arkham Academy but in truth was a front designed to train new supervillains by the Court of Owls.
+She later appears alongside Riddler while fighting Batman.
+At the story's conclusion, the Riddler betrays and apparently kills Enigma.
+Significantly later, she is revealed to have survived the attempt on her life.
+Enigma is inducted into what is ostensibly a rehabilitation program known as Arkham Academy, but in truth is a front designed by the Court of Owls to train new supervillains.